 25.2.4 There is potential for contaminated land which would need to be taken into account, along with the flood risk of the site.
-The site has passed the sequential test as required by former Planning Policy Statement 25: "Development and Flood Risk".
+The site passed the sequential test as required by former Planning Policy Statement 25: "Development and Flood Risk".

-25.6.12 Flood risk-of this site needs to be was considered as it is located in Flood Risk Zones 2 and 3.
-The site has passed the sequential test as required by former Planning Policy Statement 25: "Development and Flood Risk".
-The exception test would have to be undertaken
+25.6.12 Flood risk of this site was considered as it is located in Flood Risk Zones 2 and 3.
+The site passed the sequential test as required by former Planning Policy Statement 25: "Development and Flood Risk".